 Reality is rarely so poetic and inspired as idealism, but in the end few people manage to escape it.
 It's rare that people give up on such a long-term effort such as marriage for no good reason.
 In the background of divorce there are usually years of suffering and sacrifice that an external observer wouldn't notice.

 The nice philosophy I described in the beginning of this section presumes maturity, responsibility and effort from both sides.
 Reality is often different, and many people are immature and unwilling to cooperate and change.
-Our choices and our efforts do not automatically deepen a relationship, but the sense of fulfillment when the partner appreciates that and responds in similar ways does.
+Our choices and our efforts do not automatically deepen a relationship, but the sense of fulfillment when the partner appreciates them and responds in similar ways does.
 If a relationship does not deepen and grow, can we still call it love?

 Besides, why would stability be more important than compatibility?
 Why would a relationship have to be "poisoned" with the idea that perhaps it won't last?
 Why should we have to bond someone to us till the end of our lives?
 There are relationships that can grow till the end of the couple's lives, and there are those who cannot last that long, but can be deep and fulfilling for some time.
 Why not end them with love and respect while we still can?
 The quality of a relationship is not necessarily measured by how long it lasts.
 People are different, and life is complex.